saadoonhammad/ieeecoins_data_imputation/README.md

 # IEEECOINS_Data_Imputation
 This repository contains  notebooks related to experiments performed for data imputation in time series data for IEEE COINS article submission.

-1. IEEE_COINS_Charts.ipynb contains the code for the visualizations used in the article.
+1. IEEE_COINS_Visualization.ipynb contains the code for the visualizations used in the article.
 2. IEEE_COINS_Spline.ipynb contains code snippets for Spline method employed to impute missing data gaps for the experiments.